 - Arthritis Research UK continues to support this programme and be peripherally-involved in Yoga for Healthy Lower Backs post-research development projects.
 Business agreements are in place with them and The University of York regarding the income from book and CD sales (to enable more research, potentially into yoga).

-- Course Costs – Total of £224-£350 per person, payable in 3 instalments (includes a deposit amount for Resources Pack available from our not-for-profit social enterprise) includes hall hire costs, pre-course Registration process, course information sheets, comprehensive educational resources (book, relaxations audio tracks, handouts, etc.), continuity of support, teacher travel time/costs, pre- and post-course outcome measure collation.
+- Course Costs – Total of £219 per person approx. (more in London or groups smaller than 10), payable in 3 instalments (includes £60 for Resources Pack available from our not-for-profit social enterprise).
+Includes teaching fees, hall hire costs, pre-course registration and phone-call, course information sheets, comprehensive educational resources (book, relaxations audio tracks, handouts, etc.), continuity of support, teacher travel time/costs, pre- and post-course outcome measure collation.
 This is currently provided at a reduced rate in order to reach more people – YHLB was valued at £292 in 2012 published Spine Journal research).
 In 2018, this still compares favourably to other similar rehabilitation programme costs.

 - Guaranteed 12 classes – if students miss classes, they can generally ‘catch up’ by attending future course classes (Normally maximum of 12 students at each class.)

 - Cost-Effectiveness – Economic Evaluation paper (Full paper August 15th 2012) in ‘Spine Journal‘, shows ‘Yoga for Healthy Lower Backs’ would be likely to be cost-effective within the UK NHS and of great value to society and the economy, e.g. an average of 70% reduction in work absenteeism 3.83 days off work for the yoga group compared to approx. 12.29 days in the non-yoga control group over the 12-month period studied.